Gurjotsingh245/Supply-Chain-Analysis-/README.md

 Skincare products have the highest lead times at 16.7 days.
 Haircare products have lead times of 15.5 days.
 Cosmetics products have shortest lead times at 15.4 days.

 There is a positive correlation between lead times and availability.
 Products with the longest lead times have the highest availability.
 Products with the lowest lead times have the lowest availability.
 There is a positive correlation between lead times and stock levels.
 Products with the highest lead times have the highest stock levels.
-Hence, products with high lead times lowers demand, resulting in high stock levels and availability.
+Hence, the company compensates products with high lead times by shipping large quantities, resulting in high stock levels and availability.

 ### Logistics Analysis